-- Engineering
+- Agricultural Science

 - Biomedical Science

+- Biotechnology

 - Computer Science & Information Technology

+- Engineering

+- Genetics and Genomics

+- Physics

 - Science (GY301)

-- Biotechnology

-- Genetics and Genomics

-Designed to complement your lectures and tutorials, CÉIM helps you gain a better understanding of your coursework in a relaxed atmosphere, quickly adjust to life at University of Galway, become a successful higher education learner and get to know other students in your course.
-Research shows that students who attend CÉIM regularly achieve higher grades on average than those who do not
+Designed to complement your lectures and tutorials, CÉIM helps you gain a better understanding of your coursework in a relaxed atmosphere, quickly adjust to life at University of Galway, and get to know other students in your course.
+Research shows that students who attend CÉIM regularly achieve higher grades on average than those who do not.